katydecorah/katydecorah.github.io/notes/_posts/2024-01-25-weeknight-meals-2.md

 image: 2024-01-25-weeknight-meals-2.png
 ---

-Here are ten more of our favorite weeknight meals ([previous ten](/notes/weeknight-meals/)) that come together in less than an hour.
+Ten more of our favorite weeknight meals ([previous ten](/notes/weeknight-meals/)) that come together in less than an hour.

 <div class="photos">
 {% include img.html src="2024-01-25-weeknight-meals-2.png" alt="" width="3600" height="960" %}